RealTimeChris/DiscordCoreAPI/Documentation/Doxygen/Documentation-Examples/Select-Menu-Stuff/Collecting Select-Menu Input.md

 `maxWaitTimeInMsNew` = The maximum number of milliseconds that the collector will wait for select-menu entries.
 `maxCollectSelectMenuCountNew` = The maximum number of select-menu entries that the collector will collect.
 `targetUser` = The target user, if `getSelectMenuDataForAllNew` is disabled.
-- Collect a result of type `Vector<DiscordCoreAPI::SelectMenuResponseData>` and deal with the button responses as you see fit!
+- Collect a result of type `std::vector<DiscordCoreAPI::SelectMenuResponseData>` and deal with the button responses as you see fit!
 Keep in mind that you could set up a voting message by using `getSelectMenuDataForAllNew` and having multiple entries allowed.
 ```cpp
 /// Test.hpp-Header for the "test" command.
 /// https://github.com/RealTimeChris/DiscordCoreAPI